Interferogram and IR spectrum

 How does the interferometer work?

 Monochromatic light is a superposition of waves of the same frequency.
 The light intensity is a maximum when all of the individual waves have the same phase, and decreases as the phase difference becomes larger.
-In a FTIR spectrophotometer, this phase difference is varied using a mirror that moves at a constant speed, together with a dual light path.
+In a FTIR spectrometer, this phase difference is varied using a mirror that moves at a constant speed, together with a dual light path.
 For a monochromatic light source, a plot of the detected light intensity against time (mirror movement distance) appears as a sinusoidal wave, as seen in the upper row of Fig. 7.
 Taking a Fourier transform of this waveform produces a single peak at the frequency of the monochromatic light.